 In terms of governance, the exclusion policy is updated annually.
 The selection of the issuers excluded from Ethias investment universe is operated and validated by the Sustainable and Responsible Investment Management Committee of Ethias.
 This exclusion policy is ultimately approved by the Executive Committee.
-It is then sent to the Ethics Committee, the Operational CSR Committee and the Responsible & Sustainable Commission for their information.
+It is then sent to the Ethics Committee and the Operational CSR Committee for their information.